AhmadElesily/habit_tracker/README.md

   Displays todos, habits, and a calendar view for easy navigation.

 - **📈 Habit Tracking**
-  Progress tracking across weekly, monthly, and yearly views.
+  Progress tracking across weekly, monthly, and yearly views (in Progress) 💪.

 - **✏️ Add/Edit Habits**
   Simple and intuitive screens for adding or editing habits.